kyrios12/Chat_App/README.md

 # Gossips_App
 This chat application provides basic messaging functionality along with features like emojis, mentions, and message likes.
 Enjoy Your talk with strangers.
-Sure!
-Here's a Tech Stack list based on the technologies used in the provided chat application:

 ### Tech Stack: